tasbouz/notes/README.md

 For the second part on "Probability Theory & Statistics", the notes are based on a collection of various books I read, and lectures I watched and found useful.

-Some of the books are the following:
+Some books are the following:
 * [The Elements of Statistical Learning](https://www.goodreads.com/book/show/148009.The_Elements_of_Statistical_Learning)

-Some of the lectures are the following:
+Some lectures are the following:
 * [Statistics 110: Probability](https://www.youtube.com/playlist?list=PL2SOU6wwxB0uwwH80KTQ6ht66KWxbzTIo)
 * [Statistics for Applications](https://www.youtube.com/playlist?list=PLUl4u3cNGP60uVBMaoNERc6knT_MgPKS0)